Code-Institute-Submissions/Milestone-Projects/04_milestone-four/README.md

 * Users can delete existing recipes using a delete button

 #4 **Upvote a recipe**
-* Users can upvote a recipe using a recipe button below each recipe
+* Users can upvote a recipe using a button below each recipe

 #5 **See related recipes according to cuisine**
 * Users can see other recipes with the same cuisine by clicking on a button to direct them to a page showing the related recipe images